phiresky/thought-forge-ai/README.md

 # thought-forge-ai

-Generate 30-60 second "deep thought" TikTok-style video including a monologue, moving video scenes, music, and subtitles.
+An experiment in generating 30-60 second "deep thought" TikTok-style video including a spoken monologue, moving video scenes, music, and subtitles.

 Examples: (make sure to turn on audio, GitHub mutes by default)